 DMZ Note: This trip was done in 2001.
 We also made a one-day excursion from Hué to the Demilitarized Zone (DMZ).
-DMZ consists of an area about 10 km width and located around the Ben Hai river.
+DMZ consists of an area about 10 km wide and located around the Ben Hai river.
 This river forms the split between South Vietnam and North Vietnam.
-The area around the DMZ is still not cleared by mines and everyday new mines are found.
-We made a first stop in a mountain district near the Laos border.
-Due to […]
+The area around the DMZ is still not cleared by mines, and everyday new mines are found.Our first stop was in a mountain district near the Laos border.
+Due to the fact […]

-We bought bus tickets in Saigon.
+We bought bus tickets to Hoi An in Saigon.
 These are “open tickets” where you decide your final destination of the bus trip.
-On the way to this destination the bus stops in different cities and you can stay there for several days.
-The night before you want to go again you just tell them and then you can go on further to you final stop the next morning.
-After some days we were staying in Hoi An in central Vietnam.The bus […]
+On the way to your destination the bus stops in different cities and you can stay there for several days.
+The night before you want to depart again you just tell them and then you can go on further to your final stop the next morning.
+After some days we stayed in Hoi An, in central Vietnam.The bus […]

 Note: This trip was made in 2001 Hué has about 250000 citizens and is known as the old imperial town.
 Here 13 Emperors have reigned during 1802 to 1945.
 The largest places of interest in the area are the old Emperor tombs.
 In November 1999 the whole town was below water when a huge flood hit some parts of Vietnam.
 The city is split in two sections by the Parfyme River.
 We really recommend a boattrip at the Parfyme River. […]

-100 km north west of the Island Phuket the national park Kao Sok is situated.In this park you can ride elephant, canoeing, go by rubber tire in the river and try out to stay the night in a tree top !
+The national park Kao Sok is situated 100 km north west of the Island Phuket.In this park you can ride elephants, go canoeing, go inner tubing in the river or spend the night in a tree house !
 There are also some trails and camping possibilities.
 We were also shown how rubber is made.
-Kao Sok is a large national park with a lot of jungle and a marvellous athmosphere and nature.Here are large mountains of limestone and […]
+Kao Sok is a large national park with a lot of jungle and a marvelous atmosphere and nature.Here are large mountains of limestone and you may […]

-From Sepilok we took a bus to Lahad Datu and then further with a mini bus (100 km) into the real rain forest in Danum Valley.
-Here is the forest with the smallest influence from mankind.
-It is an exclusive area and the only chance to visit this is to book accommodation at Borneo Rainforest Lodge.It is here in Danum Valley where the Swedish nature photographer Mattias Klum has spent 14 months taking photos.
-There are some walking paths and there are […]
+From Sepilok we took a bus to Lahad Datu and then traveled further with a mini bus (100 km) into the real rain forest in Danum Valley.
+This forest has the smallest influence from mankind.
+It is located in an exclusive area and the only chance to visit this is to book accommodations at Borneo Rainforest Lodge.It is in Danum Valley where the Swedish nature photographer Mattias Klum has spent 14 months taking photos.
+Borneo Rainforest Lodge Helena explores the rainforest […]

-Sepiloks rehabilitation center for orangutangs is located outside Sandakan.
+Sepilok’s rehabilitation center for orangutans is located outside Sandakan.
 This is one of the largest sights in Sabah.
-In this center they take care of hurted orangutangs and apes that have been captured as pets by the locals.
-The orangutangs are trained to take care of themselves and are later released to the jungle life.
-Two times every day the orangutangs are fed at a platform.
-The more they learn to adapt themselves to the wild life the more food they can […]
+In this center they take care of injured orangutans and apes that have been captured as pets by the locals.
+The orangutans are trained to take care of themselves and are later released to jungle life.
+Two times a day the orangutans are fed at a platform.
+The more they learn to adapt themselves to the wild life the more food they […]

-The first national park in Sarawak is named Bako and was founded in 1957.Bako is located on an Island about 40 km. north of Kuching and consists of 27 km2 untouched tropical rainforest.There are 16 marked trails with a total length of more than 30 km.To get there you can take a boat from Kampong Bako which will take you about 30 min.We also hired a guide out to Bako.
+The first national park in Sarawak is named Bako and was founded in 1957.Bako is located on an island about 40 km. north of Kuching and consists of 27 km2 untouched tropical rainforest.There are 16 marked trails with a total length of more than 30 km.To get there you can take a boat from Kampong Bako which will take you about 30 min.We also hired a guide out to Bako.

-Langkawi is an Island in the North West corner of Malaysia.
-The Island has some great beaches, the most famous ones are Pantai Cenang and Pantai Kok.At the beach Pantai Kok there was coulisses from a temple.
-It was the american movie “Anna and the King” (which is a story about Thailands first king) which was shot at this place.Langkawi is a tax free zone and it is preferable to shop in the capital town Kuah.
+Langkawi is an island in the north west corner of Malaysia.
+The island has some great beaches, the most famous ones are Pantai Cenang and Pantai Kok.At the beach Pantai Kok, there were remnants from a movie set staged at a temple.
+It was the American movie “Anna and the King” (which is a story about Thailand’s first king) which was shot here.Langkawi is a tax free zone and it is preferable to shop in the capital town Kuah.
 Other […]

-Malaysias capital town Kuala Lumpur or K.L has about 2 millions citizens where old and new buildings are mixed.The one time worlds tallest building is located in K.L and the name is Petronas Twin Tower.
-The goverment owned petroleum company (Petronas) owns 49% of the building and that has given the building its name.
-With its 88 floors the towers are reaching up to 450 m.The K.L Tower that reaches a height of 400 m. is also worth a […]
+Malaysia’s capital town Kuala Lumpur or K.L has about 2 millions citizens where old and new buildings are mixed.At one time the world’s tallest building was located in K.L and the name is Petronas Twin Tower.
+The government owned petroleum company (Petronas) owns 49% of the building and that has given the building its name.
+With its 88 floors, the towers are reaching up to 450 m.The K.L Tower that reaches a height of 400 m. is also worth a […]

 After one night in Phnom Penh we flew further to our goal in Cambodia – Siem Reap.It is here most of the tourists come to see the fantastic temples in the surrounding area.Here is the largest concentration of temples in the whole world.
 The history in Cambodia can be split in 3 epochs: 1) Before Angkor time.
 2) Angkor time. and 3) After Angkor time.
 The Angkor time lasted from about 11th century to 15th century.Then Cambodia was on its […]